diskerror/SocialDigester/README.md

 * more about OO code design,
 * to use existing PHP and Javascript libraries where possible.

 This is a work in progress but is fully functional.
-This code uses a more streamlined process to connect to Twitter than *fennb/phirehose* or *OwlyCode/StreamingBird*, but I'm not yet convinced my version is more stable.
-It‘s just simpler.
+This code uses a more streamlined process to connect to Twitter than *fennb/phirehose* or *OwlyCode/StreamingBird*.

-It started out on PHP 5.6 but is currently running on Nginx, PHP 7.1 , and Phalcon 3.3.
+It requires PHP7, Phalcon, and the extension “Ds” available with PEAR.
+It is currently running on Nginx, PHP 7.1 , and Phalcon 3.3.